morko/haxroomie/README.md

 npm install morko/haxroomie
 ```

+See https://morko.github.io/haxroomie/ for complete API documentation.

-Easiest way to create Haxroomie instances is to use the factory function `createHaxroomie` exported by the haxroomie module.
+Easiest way to create [Haxroomie instances](https://morko.github.io/haxroomie/module-haxroomie.Haxroomie.html) is to use the asynchronous factory function `createHaxroomie` in the [haxroomie module](https://morko.github.io/haxroomie/module-haxroomie.html).

 Each instance of Haxroomie controls one headless chrome browser with help of the puppeteer library.
 Each browser can run multiple haxball rooms in tabs.
-These browser tabs are controlled through the Session object requested with `getSession`.
-Each Session controls one room / browser tab.
+These browser tabs are controlled through the [Session](https://morko.github.io/haxroomie/Session.html) object requested with `getSession`.
+Each [Session](https://morko.github.io/haxroomie/Session.html) controls one room / browser tab.

 ## Example API usage